jwbuurlage/Arya/Arya2/README.md

 - make
 - cmake

+### Installation of packages on Arch based systems

+For gcc and make, simply run
+    $ sudo pacman -S base-devel

+For the other packages:
+    $ sudo pacman -S cmake glew glm sdl2

 To build, simply navigate to the root directory of the repository and run

     $ cd build